 You should also eliminate other attractants of rodents which may exist in and around the home.
 Mounds of shrubs, paper, and collected waste are among these attractants.
 Denying rodents’ access to your property is an essential step towards keeping them away from your BBQ.
 Use steel wool to plug smaller holes.
 Use caulking to seal cracks that emerge over time.

-If you do all this and still notice signs of rodent presence get in touch with one of the humane wildlife removal service providers in Houston.
+If you do all this and still notice signs of rodent presence get in touch with one of the humane wildlife removal service providers in Toronto.
 Expert wildlife technicians like those at Skedaddle will apply their knowledge of rodent behavior and the unique features of the environment to create a targeted solution for your space.